filirnd/gmailduino/readme.md

-#GMAILDUINO (Gmail notificator with Php and Arduino)
+#GMAILDUINO (Gmail notifier with Php and Arduino)

 ##What is GmailDuino
-GmailDuino is a
+GmailDuino is a project created by students of Computer Science Department (University of Catania).
+It is a Gmail Notifier that used and Arduino UNO (http://www.arduino.cc/) with a LCD Display, conjointly a Buzzer and a RGB Led, for notify when a new email is arrived, and allow to read sender and subject too.
+Notifications are sent by php server (index.php) every 120 second (settable).
+Good fun!

 ##Installation and configuration